Information for Prospective Students from Norway

 - Useful Links

-Laura Hayes is the International Officer for Norway and would welcome any questions you may have about applying to, and studying at SOAS.
+Dan Rolfe, responsible for supporting students from Norway, would be very happy to answer any questions you may have about applying to and studying at SOAS.

 The below are guidelines only and do not guarantee entry.
 Each application will be judged on its own merits.